 It's a microcontroller powered panel meter.
-It works both as volts/amps meter and as a fully functional Arduino type board.Designed by Sigma Zeta Electronics, Ships from Greece
+It works both as volts/amps meter and as a fully functional Arduino type board.Designed by Sigma Zeta Electronics in Greece

 What is it?
 It’s a user programmable Panel meter which makes current (high side sensor)/voltage measurements(12bit ADC - 2LSB max INL) accurately and serves as microcontroller solution also!
 It is...Read More…